statisticalbiotechnology/nullvalidator/README.md

-Programs and information relating to null model validation is stored here.
+Programs and information relating to null model validation are stored here.